Our Flower Gardens Can Save the Bees

 Purple Echinacea flower with a tiny native bee on it

-Bees aren’t the only pollinators.
-You’ve probably noticed all kinds of pollinators visiting your flowers in the garden.
+Are bees buzzing around your cutting flowers?
+You probably see honeybees.
+And do you see other bees?
 You’re likely seeing far more than honeybees.
-Honeybees are from Europe and most of the ones you see are someone’s livestock out foraging for what they’ll turn into honey.
+Honeybees are from Europe and most of the ones you see are someone’s livestock out foraging for nectar they’ll turn into honey.
+But there are many native bees and they’re real workhorse pollinators.

 A honeybee is working on a Coyote Mint flower